 Yoga Therapy

-Yoga Therapy is a unique approach to health that utilises the ancient science of yoga to treat individuals in personalised sessions and bespoke practices.
-The therapeutic approach of Yoga Therapy aims to empower the individual with simple tools they can use on a daily basis at home, to improve their sense of well being.
+Yoga Therapy is a unique approach to health that utilises the ancient science of yoga to treat individuals in personalised one to one sessions.

 Healing is not about fixing the body.
 It’s about coming into a right relationship with it’ — Donna Farhi